FlaxEngine/ExamplePlugin/README.md

-# ExamplePlugin
+# Example Plugin for FLax

-Example plugin project for Flax Engine
+Example plugin project for Flax Engine.
+To learn more see the related documentation [here](https://docs.flaxengine.com/manual/scripting/plugins/index.html).